BleuLlama/ImageWriterIISimulator/README.md

 * Document and confirm cabling to go from my Apple IIc to my dev machine
 * Document and confirm cabling to go from a 68k Mac to my dev machine
 * Look for (or create) a STL of an ImageWriter II to shove a Raspberry Pi into, because it'd be neat.

+NOTE: All three of these are complete.
+The IW2 model is on Thingiverse. ;D

 ### Software for testing